 This just happens to be one of those recipes so it shouldn’t take too long to make them.

-I will say that this makes a large batch of three dozen, so be prepared for that.
+I will warn you and say that this makes a large batch of three dozen muffins, so be prepared for that.

 Even though it makes that many, my piggy little family of 5 will scarf them all in one day if there’s nothing else around to snack on.
 My youngest eats three in one sitting because she likes them so much.

 Like I said before, you literally just dump and mix this recipe.
 So here is everything added to the mixer, minus the walnuts.